 When Joseph woke up, he did as the Lord’s angel had commanded him.
 He married her but did not have sexual relations with her until she gave birth to a son.
 And he named him Jesus.
 (Matthew 1:24-25)

 Godly compliance is the result of blending convictions, compassion, and courage together.

 Joseph took a pregnant Mary almost 100 miles from Nazareth to Bethlehem, then from Bethlehem to Egypt (760 miles) with their newborn.
-Eventually he would back-track at least 900 miles from Egypt to Nazareth, having taken the long way to avoid trouble in Jerusalem.
+Eventually, he’d back-track at least 900 miles from Egypt to Nazareth, having taken the long way to avoid trouble in Jerusalem.

-Joseph was not chosen because he was a smart man, a rich man, or a famous man.
+Joseph wasn’t chosen because he was a smart man, a rich man, or a famous man.
 Joseph was chosen because he was a “yes” man.